-- C Copy items retrieved are copied to the IS workspace - E Expand items retrieved are expanded and copied to the IS work space (see EXPAND documentation); ignored if the "C" option is not present - F File access only file parameters are set up but any item-list is ignored by TCL-II; if this option is present, any others are ignored - N New npm acceptable if the item specified is not on gile, the secondary processor still gets control (the EDITOR, for example, can process a new item)
+nbination, and are listed below (all other characters are ig Option Meaning С Copy - items retrieved are copied to the IS workspace Ε Expand - items retrieved are expanded and copied to the IS work space (see EXPAND documentation); ignored if the "C" option is not present F File access only - file parameters are set up but any item-list is ignored by TCL-II; if this option is present, any others are ignored N New npm acceptable - if the item specified is not on gile, the secondary processor still gets control (the EDITOR, for example, can process a new item) P Print - on a full file retrieval (all items), the item-id of each item is printed as it is retrieved U Updating sequence flagged - if items are to updated as retrieved, this option is mandatory Z Final entry required - the secondary

-- Print on a full file retrieval (all items), the item-id of each item is printed as it is retrieved - U Updating sequence flagged if items are to updated as retrieved, this option is mandatory - Final entry required the secondary processor will be entered once more after all items have been retrieved (the COPY processor, for instance, uses this option to print a message)
+Final entry required - the secondary processor will be entered once more after all items have been retrieved (the COPY processor, for instance, uses this option to print a message)

-The input data string to TCL-II consists of the file-name (optionally preceded by the modifier "DICT", which specifies access to the dictionary of the file), followed y a list of items, or an asterisk ("\") specifying retrieval of all items in the file.
+The input data string to TCL-II consists of the file-name (optionally preceded # by the modifier "DICT", which specifies access to the dictionary of the file), followed y a list of items, or an asterisk ("") specifying retrieval of all items in the file.
 The item-list may be followed by an option list (options for the secondary processor), which must be enclosed in parentheses; see GETOPT documentation for further information about options.